mellisphera/mellisphera-api/README.md

 #### Configurations

-Open the `application.properties` file and set your own configurations.
+Open the `src/main/resources/application.properties` file and set your own configurations.
+Email us and we'll send you a template file.

 #### Prerequisites